cjstehno/effigy/effigy-guide/Repositories.md

 The `type` and `factory` properties used together will inject code that will call the static factory method on the specified class to retrieve an implementation of `RowMapper` which will be used by the query.

-If multiple properties are configured outside the scope of these scenarios, the precidence order will be `bean`, then `type`; `factory` will be ignored if the `type` property is not specified.
+If multiple properties are configured outside the scope of these scenarios, the precedence order will be `bean`, then `type`; `factory` will be ignored if the `type` property is not specified.

 An example of using the `@RowMapper` annotation would be the following: